 Define the access rights for the various groups of users that will manage that network

 Pruning and refactoring provides a purpose specific IM that represents the capabilities of the network of interest.
 The definition of access rights provides the ability to limit the actions that can be taken by the various user groups that will use that IM.
-For example a user group responsible for network configuration could be provided full read/write access and the ability to create or delete object instances; while a user group responsible for inventory may only be allowed read access (i.e. can see the network but cannot make changes).
+For example a user group responsible for network configuration could be provided with full read/write access and the ability to create or delete object instances; while a user group responsible for inventory may only be allowed read access (i.e. can see the network but cannot make changes).

 Pruning, i.e. remove the objects/packages/attributes that are not require: